pluralsight/guides/in-review/sql/introduction-to-mongodb/article.md

 ## Documents

-The syntax of a document looks like a JSON (JavaScript Object Notation) or a JavaScript Object, something like this:
+The syntax of a document looks like JSON (JavaScript Object Notation).
+For example:

 ```language-javascript
 {